»Our institutions are failing because they are failing to scale.«

 - full vertical integration requires unrestricted availability of basic data

-- the basic structure is rooted in networks (all organisational structures can be mapped as special manifestations of a network)
+- the basic structure must be rooted in networks (all organizational structures can be mapped as special cases of a network)

-- the modeled structures can be modified collision-free by the system users
+- modeled structures must be modifiable by system users without collisions

-- the internal structures are made dynamical, so that not only parameter optimizations but also structural model optimizations can be carried out in real time (which also enables artificially intelligent coordination processes up to autonomous control solutions).
+- internal structures must be dynamic, allowing not only parameter optimization but also real-time structural optimization (which also enables AI-driven coordination processes up to autonomous control solutions).

-Due to the loss- and collision-free processing of dynamic data networks, the system-internal complexity inevitably becomes extremely high.
-On the one hand, this can be controlled by simple processing principles, but on the other hand it can be hidden for the interfaces that use it (there is good and bad complexity: good complexity enables scalable control, bad complexity hinders it).
+Because of the loss- and collision-free processing of dynamic data networks, internal system complexity inevitably becomes very high.
+On the one hand, this can be managed through simple processing principles; on the other hand, it can be abstracted away for user interfaces.
+(There is good complexity and bad complexity: good complexity enables scalable control, bad complexity obstructs it.)

-In addition to the loss-free technical complexity reduction, flexibly configurable transparency needs to be implemented: not everything that can be technically accessed should also be organizationally available for each interface in order to meet privacy, information security or simply organizational policy requirements.
+Alongside technical complexity reduction, flexibly configurable transparency must be implemented: not everything technically accessible should be organizationally available at every interface, in order to meet privacy, information security, or policy requirements.

-The main challenges of the years ahead lie in an intelligent process integration and coordination of organizational units, which keeps pace with the expected exponential development, whatever the scale: my generically simple procedure offers a platform that is maximally flexible, resilient and capable of further development at minimal marginal costs, up to the advancement as an independent artificially intelligent system.
+The main challenge in the coming years lies in intelligent process integration and coordination of organizational units that can keep pace with exponential developments at any scale. cCortex offers a platform that is maximally flexible, resilient, and future-proof—at minimal marginal cost—even enabling evolution toward an independent AI system.

-For example, many individual, local applications can be further digitized and, after digitization, seamlessly combined, integrated and consolidated.
+For example, many small local applications can be digitized individually and then seamlessly combined, integrated, and consolidated.

-A very simple example is the “decommissioning” of EUC: the procedure thus enables the integration of individually distributed expert systems (e.g. special planning and controlling calculations) which so far have been systematically out of scope for further process optimization.
+A simple example is the »decommissioning« of end user computing: the procedure enables integration of distributed expert systems (e.g., specialized planning or controlling tools) that were previously excluded from process optimization.

-The procedure unlocks the next and second-next evolutionary stages in enterprise resource management, and beyond.
+This simple solution thus unlocks not only the next but also the second-next evolutionary stages in enterprise resource management — and beyond.

-Despite even very small possible applications, the introduction of the procedure has great potential for an overall improvement of the entire organisation, with correspondingly massive “legacy effects”.
+Even small-scale applications have the potential to significantly improve organizations, with correspondingly massive “legacy effects“.
 Its successful introduction therefore requires strategic support across the board.